Special Events Coordination

-Residents may also request Police Services to assist with security, traffic and crowd control for certain types of "Special Events".
+Residents may also request services from the Police Department to assist with security, traffic and crowd control for certain types of special events.
 It must be understood by the party requesting police services that requests are filled on an overtime basis only, and overtime requests are posted one month in advance.
 Therefore, the sooner we receive your written request for police services, the better chance you have of that request being filled.

 Checks are to be made out to the City of Palo Alto; arrangements must be made to have the check received at least one week prior to the event.
 No exceptions can be made to this policy.

 You can download a Request For Police Officer Services Form using the link below, and complete it online then print it out and mail or bring it to the Police Department.
 You should call the numbers listed on the form for more information on fees and deposits, prior to competing the application form.

 Request for Police Officer Services Form(PDF, 17KB)

 The City of Palo Alto regulates the use of valet parking for businesses and/or special events in the City.
 Before you can legally provide valet parking at your business and/or event, you must apply for a Valet Parking Permit from the Police Department.
 There is also a fee associated with the issuance of the permit.
 You can apply for the permit by contacting the Police Department's Code Enforcement Officer in charge of valet parking.
 You can do this in person at the Police Department at 275 Forest Avenue (Monday thru Friday, 8 a.m. to 4 p.m.) or request an application be mailed you by calling 650-329-2130.
 Or, you can download an application using the link below, which can be completed online and then printed out and mailed or dropped off at the Police Department (along with the permit fee).